sebsto/mcpserverkit/README.md

 - **MCPServer**: Unified server implementation that supports tools, prompts, and resources
 - **MCPResource**: Type-safe wrapper for MCP resources with support for text and binary data
 - **MCPServerError**: Standardized error handling for MCP servers
-- **JSONBasedMCPTool**: Protocol for tools that work with JSON-based input/output

 ### Benefits